calliope-project/calliope/doc/user/analysis.rst

 Refer to the :ref:`API documentation for the analysis module<api_analysis>` for an overview of available analysis functionality.

-Refer to the :doc:`tutorial <tutorial>` for some basic analysis techniques.
+Refer to the :doc:`tutorials <tutorials>` for some basic analysis techniques.

 ..
 Note:: The built-in analysis and plotting functionality is still experimental.
 More documentation on it will be added in a future release.